This post may include affiliate links; see our disclosure policy.

 There are so many ways to prepare this delicious vegetable, including many traditional Asian recipes for preparing it.
 Here are a few ideas from some recipe creators with Japanese heritage from around the web:

-Vegetarian, vegan, plant-based, dairy-free, and gluten-free.
+This Japanese eggplant recipe is vegetarian, vegan, plant-based, dairy-free, and gluten-free.

 Save this recipe!